 The Thread Interfaith Seminary

-A seminary community — built on head, hands, and heart.
+An interfaith/interspiritual seminary community where we integrate head, hands, and heart.

-• Heart: Leading with grounded presence, courage, and compassion—sustained by somatic and contemplative practice.
+Heart: Leading with deep presence, courage, and compassion—sustained by somatic and contemplative practice

-Students will leave with a portfolio of practicum artifacts (lesson plans, rituals, facilitation designs, governance tools) and feedback from guides and peers.
+Students will leave with a portfolio (e.g., lesson plans, rituals, facilitation designs, other ministerial tools) and feedback from guides and peers.

-This is a time of grief, unraveling, emergence, and holy discomfort.
-Our habitual responses—trying to fix, control, or rush past—can actually deepen the crisis.
-We don’t yet know what is emerging, but we believe the work is to align ourselves with its posture: attentive, honest, and willing to be changed.
+This is a complex time of unraveling, emergence, discomfort, and fear.
+Our habitual responses (trying to fix, control, avoid, or rush past grief) can actually exacerbate many of the problems we face.
+We also see the deep desire in our world for meaningful spiritual expansion, connection, contribution, and solidarity.
+We don’t yet know exactly what The Thread needs to become, but we believe the work is to align ourselves with this posture: devoted to one another, deeply attentive, honest, and willing to be changed.

 The Thread Seminary is being born in this space.
 It is not a retreat from the world, but a place to remember what holds us as we move through it—together.

 Our first seminary cohort begins in January 2026 and unfolds over two years, with intentional pauses built in for rest and integration.
-We gather in rhythm: live cohort sessions, small group circles for reflection and embodiment, and seasonal intensives that weave practice, study, and communal discernment.
+We gather in rhythm: live cohort sessions, small group circles for reflection and embodiment, and seasonal gatherings (intensives) that weave practice, study, and communal connection and discernment.
 This is not about fixing yourself or arriving at tidy answers.
-It is about leaning into the wisdom of community, being with what is present, and practicing the courage to stay.
+It is about leaning into the wisdom of community, being with what is present open-heartedly, and practicing the courage to stay connected.

 This program is for those who…